isranii/Anomaly-Detector/README.md

 ```

 ---
-## 👋 Connect with Us!
+## 👋 Connect!

-For any inquiries, potential collaboration opportunities, feedback, or just to say hello, please don't hesitate to reach out!
+You can reach out to me at -
 📧 **Email:** jahnaviisrani12@gmail.com